mjschipper/Temp-Controlled-Linear-Actuator/README.md

 <h1># Temp-Controlled-Linear-Actuator<br>
  Arduino SHT31d Temperature Controlled Linear Actuator</h1>

-<h3>An Arduino Pro Mini uses an L9110 to control a micro linear actuator at 12v.
+<h3>An Arduino Pro Mini (Could use a Arduino Nano if you have one) uses an L9110 to control a micro linear actuator at 12v.
 I set a 5 sec off delay to save the actuator between temp changes.
 Temp in code is 30 degrees celcius open/ 28 degrees celcius close.
 I use this in conjunction with a fan to circulate air in my home communications cupboard, the actuator opens/closes the cupboard door a few centimetres when it gets too hot.</h3>

 <b>Required Parts:</b><br>
 <ol>